apache/geronimo/README.txt

 GShell
 ======================

  Geronimo provides a command shell environment for executing commands, called GShell.

- To start a GShell environment, from the <geronimo_home> directory, execute "./bin/gsh" (unix) or "bin\gsh" (windows).
+ To start a GShell environment, from the <geronimo_home> directory, execute "./bin/gsh" (Unix) or "bin\gsh" (Windows).
 This will start a GShell command environment.
 From here, you can execute Geronimo administrative commands as well as general GShell commands.
- Alternatively, you can invoke a GShell command at the same time that you invoke gsh, for
+Alternatively, you can invoke a GShell command at the same time that you invoke gsh, for example:
- example:

    ./bin/gsh geronimo/stop-server